Dashi-Media/easy-pricing-tables-free/readme.txt

 == Changelog ==

 = 1.7.1 =
-* Fixed CSS bug related to the "rounded corners" - feature
+* Fixed CSS bug related to the "rounded pricing table corners" - feature
 * Fixed a rare bug by adding jquey lib dependency after matchHeight lib
 * Minor CSS change in the UI
 * Add unique ID element to every call to action button